Hans Reiss: Life

 From 1946 to 1953 he was lecturer at the London School of Economics.
 From 1953 to 1958 he lectured at Queen Mary, University of London (then Queen Mary College).
-In 1958 he was appointed Professor and Head of the Department of German Studies at McGill University, Montreal.
-From 1965 until his retirement in 1988 he was Professor and Head of the German Department at the University of Bristol.
+In 1957 he was appointed Professor and Head of the Department of German Studies at McGill University, Montreal.
+From 1965 until his retirement in 1988 he was professor and head of the German Department at the University of Bristol.
 Thereafter he held a number of guest professorships, and was Senior Research Fellow at the University of Bristol from 1995 until 2009.

-He was married to the artist Linda Reiss from 1963 until his death; they had two children.
+He was married to the artist Linda Reiss from 1963 until his death; they had two children, Thomas and Richard.
 In 2009 they moved to Heidelberg in Germany.
 He died in 2020 in Heidelberg.

 Work

 Hans Reiss's research was focussed on Goethe and 20th-century German literature, as well as German political thought around 1800.
 He achieved international recognition with his publication of Kant's Political Writings in 1970.
 His book publications include: